 Bachelor in Social Work from Thames leads to a Bachelor of Arts degree from Tribhuvan University.
 The program is offered by School of Social Sciences in association with Faculty of Humanities and Social Sciences, Tribhuvan University.
 Students are required to complete 90 credit hours of course work and practicum training.

-Students are also required to appear for 14 course examination which will lead to a degree from Tribhuvan University.
+Students are also required to appear for 14 course examinations which will lead to a degree from Tribhuvan University.

-Politics, and the economics of the world is studied in order to get acquainted with the wider world.
-To develop in- depth knowledge in the area of their own interest ranging from - Development Studies to Gender Studies to Human Rights is prioritized along with developing an ability to think critically, communicate clearly and solve complex problems.
+Politics and the economics of the world is studied in order to get acquainted with the wider world.
+To develop in-depth knowledge in the area of their own interest ranging from - development studies to gender studies and human rights is prioritized along with developing an ability to think critically, communicate clearly and solve complex problems.